 When it rains, the haze on your windshield can be a huge distraction.
 It can be hard to see out of your windshield when it’s covered in this film, and it can make driving dangerous.
 So, here is how to deal with haze on the windshield that appears when it rains:

 2. Why glass polish and not glass cleaner

-The glass polish on other hand will have a much strong solvent so you will get an even more degreasing effect.
+The glass polish on the other hand will have a much stronger solvent so you will get an even more degreasing effect.
 You’ll also get the scrub from the abrasive which is going to tear through the layer of haze.